zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 3. If you are using groups or device-specific settings, you must use seperate files, and provide the paths to these files in their corresponding config options as described by the zigbee2mqtt docs.
 This is due to a limitation Home Assistant places on nested config levels.

 See the [zigbee2mqtt configuration docs](https://www.zigbee2mqtt.io/information/configuration.html) for a complete description of available options.
 If you're not sure if a new option is supported, check to see if it is included in this add-on's default configuration.
 If not, you can open an issue to add support for it.

+# Configuration backup

+The add-on will create a backup of your configuration.yml within your data path: `$DATA_PATH/configuration.yaml.bk`.
+When upgrading, you should use this to fill in the relevant values into your new config, particularly the network key, to avoid breaking your network and having to repair all of your devices.
+The backup of your configuration is created on add-on startup if no previous backup was found.

 # Notes
 - Depending on your configuration, the MQTT server config may need to include the port, typically `1883` or `8883` for SSL communications.
 For example, `mqtt://core-mosquitto:1883` for Home Assistant's Mosquitto add-on.